Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 I sit in a unique position as I don't have the expertise to _deep dive_ into the way _biological_ DNA is encoded - my scores in biology and chemistry have _always_ been quite lacking.
 However, in my cursory research there is _immense_ evidence that those with more knowledge than I have also found lots of _repetition_ in DNA.
-While this doesn't allow me to jump to any conclusions, I wanted to highlight this particular connection before we proceeded forward!
+While this doesn't allow me to jump to any conclusions, I wanted to highlight this particular connection before we proceed forward!
 I hope this can inspire some other brilliant enigmaneers to explore these bridges.

 ### Implications